Nadav-gif/awstoolkit/README.md

 cd awstoolkit
 pip install -r requirements.txt

-To use the project as a pyton module python setup.py install
+To use the project as a python module python setup.py install
 ```